June 24, 2022 – October 23, 2022

 Medawisla Lodge and Cabins offers opportunities for hiking, paddling, fly-fishing, canoe camping, snowshoeing, and cross-country skiing steps away from your private cabin or bunkhouse accommodations.

 Winter guests have access to more than 30 miles of groomed cross-country ski trails around the lodge, plus an additional 80 miles of lodge-to-lodge groomed trails connecting Medawisla to Gorman Chairback and Little Lyford lodge.
 Located a day’s ski or snowshoe apart, you can travel lodge-to-lodge from Medawisla to West Branch Pond Camp, on to Little Lyford, and finally Gorman Chairback.
 A shuttle service is available so that your car is waiting for you at the end of your trip and a gear shuttle transports your gear to your next lodge, providing you with the freedom to ski or snowshoe with just a day pack.
 Complimentary snowshoes are available for use.
-Linens are not provided to guests staying in bunkhouses during the winter season so those guests should bring a 3-4 season sleeping bag.
+Linens are not provided to guests staying in bunkhouses so those guests should bring a 3-4 season sleeping bag.
 For details on preparing for your winter stay, visit here.

 Summer guests can enjoy the waterfront campfire, paddle Second Roach Pond using complimentary kayaks, canoes, and paddle boards.
 A central roofed pavilion offers a place to gather and a propane grill is available for those taking the self-service option.
+Linens, comforters and a bath towel are provided in cabins.
+Bunkhouse beds include a pillow with case and wool blankets.
+Bunkhouse guests should bring a sleeping bag or linens, and a bath towel.

 Learn more about AMC’s cancellation policies for lodging and programs.